 Keep at or below the speed limit.
 Like in most countries, the speed limit signs are obvious bearing a big red circle and a black number in its centre.
 The basic speed limits in New Zealand are 30km/h near roadworks and dangerous zones, 50km/h in cities and towns, and 100 km/h on highways.
 Our tip: remember, speed limits are “limits” and not a target.

 Because New Zealand has a lot of corners!
 You never know what’s hiding on the other side of a corner.
 Always slow down to observe the recommended speeds on turns and bends.
 The recommended speeds are displayed in diamond-shaped yellow sign with an arrow signalling the shape of the turn.
 The recommended speed marked in black under the arrow sign.

 Stopping at red lights and stop signs is a basic driving rule all over the world.
 There is a big difference between “Stop” and “Give way” signs – you actually have to make the stop in front of a “Stop” sign.
 Failing to do so will put you in real trouble with New Zealand Law enforcement.

 6. Check for traffic!

-A lot can hide around corners, bends and one lane bridges.
+A lot can hide around corners, bends and one-lane bridges.
 Many roads in New Zealand are narrow with pretty tight corners.
 If a huge truck or campervan is coming out of that very corner it will require skills to pass safely.
 Make sure to slow down and check if it is safe to pass.
-One lane bridge also feature as a priority system on New Zealnad’s roads.
-If your are on the side of the road with the black arrow, you have priority.
+One lane bridge also features as a priority system on New Zealand’s roads.
+If you are on the side of the road with the black arrow, you have priority.
 However, you must let the incoming traffic pass if they have already engaged on the bridge.

 7. Pass with care!